 Scenic coastal pathways run along the waterfront in Vouliagmeni.
 The terrain here is flat and well-paved, thus making for a pleasant stroll for people of all ages and hiking abilities.
 The route leads all the way to the Alimos/Faliro area of Athens to the north, and down to Varkiza and Sounio in the south.

-Assuming that you want to embark on hikes that range from 30 minutes to a couple of hours in length, you can follow the route from Vouliagmeni – Varkiza (4 miles each way), or hiking the circuit of Limni Vouliagmeni (8 miles total).
+Assuming that you want to embark on hikes that range from 30 minutes to a couple of hours in length, you can follow the route from Vouliagmeni to Varkiza.
+This hike is 4 miles each way.

 Where to Stay in Vouliagmeni